OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 We had a Tech-Talk by one of our seniors in 4th Year who guided the juniors about cracking top-notch placements and building industry-ready skills.\
 We also had a fun event planned for everyone where they won exciting cash prizes worth 1000 INR.
 We had refreshments for everyone who attended.\
 This was also their chance to join OWASP, be a part of the NIE Student Chapter & then get access to cool perks.\
-We had a massive success with 110+ attendees attending the event!\
+We had a massive success with 110+ students attending the event!

 **Inauguration Event**\
 **Date & Time:** 12th August, 2023 (10:00 AM IST)\